 - This dangerous condition caused your accident

-You’ll notice that we said owner or tenant.
+You’ll notice that we said, owner or tenant.
 Just because someone rents their property from someone else doesn’t mean they aren’t responsible for how the maintain the property.
 Unless it is something structural that an owner was asked to repair, the tenant can be held responsible for your injuries.

 Proving that a dangerous condition existed can be easy or it can be hard.
 It depends on the type of condition.
 For example, temporary conditions such as slippery or icy are hard to prove after the fact.
 This is why it’s important that you take pictures immediately following the accident.
-Your only other possible proof would be eye witnesses.
-Keep in mind that eye witnesses are usually reluctant to get involved in personal injury cases because they have no stake in the matter.
+Your only other possible proof would be eyewitnesses.
+Keep in mind that eyewitnesses are usually reluctant to get involved in personal injury cases because they have no stake in the matter.

 Your Personal Injury Lawyer in Las Vegas Will Pursue All Possible Defendants

 Sometimes, it’s hard to figure out who is actually responsible for your injuries.
 Some homes and businesses have multiple owners.
-Other times, it is a management company who is responsible for maintaining a certain property.
-You want to make sure you name all possible defendant at the time you file your lawsuit.
+Other times, it is a management company that is responsible for maintaining a certain property.
+You want to make sure you name all possible defendants at the time you file your lawsuit.
 If you don’t name them at the same time (or initially) you may not be able to add them later on.

 Your personal injury lawyer knows how to handle cases against multiple defendants.
 This is not something you want to take on alone.
-Here are some examples of potential defendant in a premise’s liability case:
+Here are some examples of a potential defendant in a premise’s liability case:

 - Property owner

 - Timeshare company